vipulchaskar/IMLearner/README.md

 # README #

 NOTE: This is a work in progress.
+I haven't been able to achieve a decent level of classification accuracy yet.
+Suggestions or contributions are welcome.

 A Machine Learning (supervised classification) application which learns from the training data of whatsapp chat history, and given a message from some unknown user, predicts which user must have sent that message.